 By the age of 15, Shad Willingham managed to get fired from his first job at SRJC’s Summer Repertory Theatre.
 The Santa Rosa High School dropout was eager to be in the performing arts environment, fascinated by the actors on the Burbank Theatre stage, so he applied and was hired as a stage painter by the SRT director, Frank Zwolinski.
 As Shad recalls, amused, “I got fired after about a month because I stole the company van to take a girl out on a date.
 I did not get fired for stealing the van--I got fired for driving without a license.”

 The founder of the Summer Repertory festival, Frank Zwolinski, who fired Shad previously, also rehired him as an actor a couple of years later.
-Shad reminisced, “It was that second chance that helped inspire me to go further.
+Shad reminisced, “It was that Rising Scholars that helped inspire me to go further.
 That was a turning point in my life.”
 Accepted in the North Carolina School of the Arts, Shad pursued a Bachelor’s in Fine Arts, then trained at the British-American Drama Academy in Oxford, and at the Moscow Art Theatre School, in Russia.
 He later received his Master’s at the University of Washington, in Seattle.
 Wherever he went, he built on the SRJC instruction and considers that “the teachers I had at the JC were among the best teachers I have ever had.
 They laid the foundation of what would later become my professional career.”

 In parallel with a successful career as a performing actor, around the world, Shad Willington is now teaching at Millikin University in Decatur, Illinois.
 Previously, he taught at Tulane University in New Orleans, Cal State Northridge, and University of Wisconsin at Madison.
 He also started directing in the 90s and won several awards for it along the way.
 Nine years ago, he was again hired to direct his first play with SRT, “Barefoot in the Park.”
 This year, he directs two plays, “The 39 Steps,” and “Sylvia.”